 To execute this command, either of the following privileges is required.

 platadm, platop, fieldeng Enables execution for all PPARs.

-pparadm, pparmgr, pparop Enables execution for PPARs for which you have displayed.
+pparadm, pparmgr, pparop Enables execution for PPARs for which you have access privilege.

--p ppar_id Specifies the PPAR-ID of the PPAR whose configuration is to be
+-p ppar_id Specifies the PPAR-ID of the PPAR whose configuration is to be displayed.